 - Accumulated sick or medical leave

-Federal and state laws protect workers deprived of overtime and owed wages.
-The Fair Labor Standards Act (FLSA) establishes minimum wage, overtime pay, and recordkeeping standards affecting 130 million employees, both full and part time.
+The Fair Labor Standards Act (FLSA) establishes minimum wage, overtime pay, and recordkeeping standards affecting both full and part-time employees.
 The law applies to enterprises with employees who engage in interstate commerce, whether they produce, handle, sell, or work on the goods.
-The FLSA covers most companies with at least $500,000 in annular dollar volume of business.
+The FLSA covers most companies with at least $500,000 in annual dollar volume of business.
 Even if the employer does not meet this standard, the FLSA may still cover its employees in any workweek when they are “individually engaged” in any activity “closely related” to the production of goods for interstate commerce.
 Although the Act “exempts” some workers from its overtime pay and wage provisions, these exemptions are narrowly defined.

-If you were denied overtime or wage payments, consult the experienced Fort Lauderdale wage and dispute attorneys of Anidjar & Levine today.
-The FLSA provides a two-year statute of limitations for recovering unpaid overtime wages unless the employer commits a willful violation of labor law.
+If you were denied overtime or wage payments, consult the experienced Florida workers’ compensation overtime and wages dispute attorneys at the Law Offices Anidjar & Levine today.
+The FLSA provides a two-year statute of limitations for recovering unpaid overtime wages unless the employer committed a willful violation of labor law.
 In that case, the employee has three years from the date of the injury to bring a claim.
 Any delay can result in the loss of important evidence and bar your right to relief.
-At Anidjar & Levine, we have extensive experience litigating overtime and wage disputes and are dedicated to helping you recover the compensation you deserve.
-We provide the highest quality legal representation to workers in Fort Lauderdale and other areas of Florida.
-Call 800-747-3733 for a free consultation or contact us online.